Skip to main content

 WHAT YOU'LL LEARN

 The Intercultural Counselling Practice and Processes course is an accredited Level 7 (Postgraduate) short course with 30 credits.
-You can study it flexibly as stand-alone short course without credit (without assignment), with credit, or use it as a building block for a Postgraduate Certificate, Postgraduate Diploma or MSc in Humanitarian Intervention course.
+You can study it flexibly as a stand-alone short course without credit (without assignment), with credit, or use it as a building block for a Postgraduate Certificate, Postgraduate Diploma or MSc in Humanitarian Intervention course.
+Our intercultural counselling curriculum is designed by leading experts in cross-cultural psychology and therapeutic practice.

 2. Psychosocial counselling theories and practices